Shivank0101/travelx-promo-email/README.md

 ---

 ## 📸 Screenshots
-You can add a screenshot named `preview.png` of your design in the repo for better visibility.
+You can add a screenshot named `preview.jpeg` of your design in the repo for better visibility.